 If creating a healthier environment in your home is a priority that keeps getting shelved, chances are, you're going about it the wrong way.
 Eco lifestyle expert Danny Seo insists that it's actually easy to purge your home of hazardous materials without sacrificing style or spending a ton of money.
-Check out his six secrets for an instant eco upgrade!
+Check out his six secrets for giving any home an instant eco upgrade!

 - Choose light-colored paint with a flat finish

 - Use kitty litter to dispose of paint properly

 - Opt for a sofa from natural fibers and not chemically treated

 - Check out laminate instead of granite for your counters

 - Buy thermal drapes to save on energy costs

 - Pick natural latex over memory foam